simonmichael/hledger_site/src/hledgermatic.md

 P 2023-09-04 00:00:00 € $1.08021
 # ...
 ```
-## Future journal
+## forecast journal
-`future.journal` is a place to note expected future transactions, one-time or recurring.
-I tend to use it as a scratchpad, and I don't track it in version control.
+`forecast.journal` is a place to note expected future transactions, one-time or recurring.
 I `include` it in the main journal, and I put only periodic transaction rules (and a few auto posting rules) in it.
 This means it has no effect until I run reports with the `--forecast` option.

 Or you could put ordinary transaction entries here; in that case you may want to not include it, to keep future events out of reports by default.